LUKE-HAG/LHW-Schmalz-Scale/README.md

   •	The system records the part weight and transitions to a ready for operation state:

-    o	The red LED turns OFF.
+    •	The red LED turns OFF.

-    o	The yellow LED turns ON (ready and paused state).
+    •	The yellow LED turns ON (ready and paused state).

-    o	The start button LED ON.
+    •	The start button LED ON.

 8. Starting the Process: